nefelim4ag/Ananicy/README.md

 ## What's bad?

-List of issues that need to be fixed ASAP:
+List of issues that need to be fixed:

 Creating multiple processes with the same `name` causes only 1 of them to be active.

-Ananicy's default rules are ass and are causing my PC to lag (fucking lol'd that's the opposite of what ananicy is supposed to do).
-I am actively trying to unfuck the settings.
+Ananicy's default rules are ass and are causing my PC to lag (lol that's the opposite of what ananicy is supposed to do).
+I am actively trying to fix the settings.

 # Old description